 McHale will help Howard

-Rockets coach Kevin McHale and GMDaryl Morey were at the Orlando Summer League with their chests out, proud that their offseason objective of becoming a primary contender in the Western Conference has come to fruition.
-They nabbed Dwight Howard from the Lakers with a four-year, $88 million deal, then re-signed Francisco Garcia.
+add Rockets coach end Kevin McHale and GMadd end Daryl Morey were at the Orlando Summer League with their chests out, proud that their offseason objective of becoming a primary contender in the Western Conference has come to fruition.
+They nabbed Dwight Howard from the Lakers with a four-year, $88 millioncq deal, then re-signed Francisco Garcia.

 McHale stepped down as GM in Minnesota in 2008, and was fired as coach of the Timberwolves in 2009, but he convinced Morey he could lead the Rockets and would develop big men, which attracted Howard, who was desperate to escape Los Angeles.
 The Rockets may not be the favorites in the West, but they could challenge the Thunder, Spurs, Warriors, and Clippers.